5th: Bill Griffith will teach a Master Class in Comics 4 Broadway, Suite writer

 "Zippy the Pinhead: The Musical"

-NOW AVAILABLE ON iTunes.
+NOW AVAILABLE ON ALL STREAMING PLATFORMS.
 19 songs, from the Overture to "Don't Goad the Toad" to "Pinhead Love".
 All songs by Lorraine Whittlesey.
 YOW!!

 DING DONG DADDY FROM DINGBURG: "Zippy Annual #10".